 On this page, we're more interested in Virgin's digital TV offering, so we'll take a closer look on what Virgin has to offer TV viewers.

-In total, around 160 TV channels are carried by Virgin Media - go to www.virginmedia.com and select "Digital TV" for a full channel listing.
-You can add extra subscription services such as Sky Sports and Sky Movies, as well as adult services.
+In total, around 230 TV channels are carried by Virgin Media - Sky Sports, Sky Movies and BT Sport are also available - go to www.virginmedia.com and select "Digital TV" for a full channel listing.

 Virgin Media also offers "Virgin TV On Demand", which provides access to a library of over 500 movies, plus a collection of TV programmes, all available to watch instantly.
 You can also watch recent BBC TV programmes with the BBC iPlayer.

 To find out more, or to check coverage, go to www.virginmedia.com

 The Virgin Media TiVo box is a high-spec hard disk recorder that can handle high definition (HD) broadcasts and puts you in complete control of your Virgin Media viewing.
 This box holds up to 250 hours of TV content and records shows it thinks you'll like, basen on what you watch.
 More details on Virgin Media's site.

 Virgin Media deals are best when bought in a package - TV, Broadband, home telephone and mobile phone.

 Details of the packages can be found at www.virginmedia.com.